cypher9518/cypher9518/README.md

 - 🔭 I’m currently studying at LNCT Bhopal.
 - 👯 Open to collaborate and learn about new technologies.
 - 🌱Always passionate for learning more about tech and life.
-- 🌐 Visit my [porfolio website](https://himanshusingh.netlify.app/) for complete background and contact.
+- 🌐 Visit my [portfolio website](https://himanshusingh.netlify.app/) for complete background and contact.

 To connect with me,